ambroseus/why-monorepo/slides.md

 14. what is lerna
 15. how to use lerna with npm & yarn workspaces
     - list of main commands
+16. what about TS ?
-16. dckit demo
+17. dckit demo
-17. links
+18. links
     - list